cgxarrie-go/signin/README.md

 signin attendance 4 // attendancde summary for the last 4 weeks signin a 4          // attendancde summary for the last 4 weeks signin a            // attendancde summary for the last 12 weeks

+signin a -f         // list attendancde free days for the las 100 days
 ```
 [back to top](#signin)